-A list of investments subject to price risk held by the Company at 30 April 2022 is shown in the Portfolio Valuation on page 10.
+A list of investments held by the Company at 30 April 2023 is shown in the Portfolio Valuation on page 11.
+All these investments are subject to price risk.

 It is the Board's policy to hold an appropriate spread of investments in the portfolio in order to reduce the risk arising from factors specific to a particular country or sector.
 The allocation of assets to international markets and the stock selection process both act to reduce market risk.
 The Investment Manager actively monitors market prices throughout the year and reports to the Board, which meets regularly in order to review the investment strategy.
 The investments held by the Company are listed on various stock exchanges worldwide, but predominantly in the UK.